oscar-martin/hbase-docker/README.md

     $ docker exec -it hbasedocker_hbase_1 /opt/hbase/bin/hbase shell

-Test HBase is working via python over Thrift
+Test HBASE is working via python over Thrift
 --------------------------------------------

 Here I am connecting to a docker container with the name 'dm-test'.
 The port 9090 is the